-Cross-sectional analysis of 151 adults with 21-hydroxylase deficiency (50M: 47 with classic and 3 with non-classic CAH; 101F: 75 with classic and 26 with non-classic CAH) aged 18-69 years in whom QoL (SF-36).
-Glucocorticoid regimen, anthropometric and metabolic measures were recorded.
+Cross-sectional analysis of 151 adults with 21hydroxylase deficiency (50M: 47 with classic and 3 with non-classic CAH; 101F: 75 with classic and 26 with non-classic CAH) aged 18-69 years in whom QoL (SF-36), glucocorticoid regimen, anthropometric and metabolic measures were recorded.
+Relationships were examined between QoL, type of glucocorticoid (hydrocortisone, prednisolone and dexamethasone), and dose of glucocorticoid expressed as prednisolone dose equivalent (PreDEq).
 QoL was expressed as z-scores calculated from matched controls (14,430 subjects from UK population, courtesy of Professor John Brazier, Sheffield University).
-Relationships were examined between QoL and outcome measures.
-Principal Components Analysis (PCA) was undertaken to identify clusters of associated clinical and biochemical features and the principal component (PC) scores used in regression analysis as predictor of QoL.
+Principal components analysis (PCA) was undertaken to identify clusters of associated clinical and biochemical features